msmitty12/Captive-Network-Portal-Behavior/README.md

 - The CPMB disappears and the device disconnects from the network when focus is changed to another app, such as SMS or email.

-- Most of external services (file system, applications and etc.) are not accessible from SPMB [Add in this section some information about differences between devices behavior in PreAuth vs PostAuth along with some special limitations of CNA and CPMB: memory usage, local storage, JS support and etc.]
+- Most of external services (file system, applications and etc.) are not accessible from CPMB [Add in this section some information about differences between devices behavior in PreAuth vs PostAuth along with some special limitations of CNA and CPMB: memory usage, local storage, JS support and etc.]

 <a name="desktop"></a>
 ### Desktop